yoe/SReview/docs/components.md

 a few key words), appends closing credits (based on either a similar SVG template or a static PNG file), and then transcodes the whole resulting file into high-quality output files that will be released to the general public.
+Optionally, it will also add an "apology" slide just after the opening credits; this is designed for cases where minor but uncorrectable technical issues exist with the recordings (e.g., a microphone buzz, or the loss of some but not all of the recorded data), and allows to show a "We are sorry for the inconvenience" type of slide, so that viewers know what's going on.

-It may take a long time to complete (usually several seconds per second of recorded time), and should probably do a two-pass transcode, too.
+This script may take a long time to complete (usually several seconds per second of recorded time), and usually does a two-pass transcode.

 It is designed to be run in the `transcoding` state.